-A partnership is subject to a minimum fee if the sum of its Minnesota source property, payroll and sales or receipts is at least \$990,000.
-However, the partnership is exempt from the minimum fee if more than 80 percent of its income is from farming.
+An S corporation is subject to a minimum fee if the sum of its Minnesota source property, payroll and sales or receipts is at least \$990,000.
+S corporations that file as QSSS federally now include all factors under one parent company and are subject to only one minimum fee at the parent company level.

-The minimum fee is determined on M3A, which is page 3 of Form M3.
+The minimum fee is computed on M8A, which is on page 3 of Form M8.